Franco-Italian Agreement of 1935

 The Franco-Italian Agreements (often called Mussolini-Laval Accord) were signed in Rome by both French Foreign Minister Pierre Laval and Italian Prime Minister Benito Mussolini on 7 January 1935.

 History

 After its victory in World War I, it was agreed that Italy would not receive territories from the defeated German colonial empire.
 These territories were to be divided between France, Japan and the British Empire, but Italy would be rewarded with some bordering areas from the British and French colonial possessions.
-That was considered by Italians to be very little compensation for their sacrifices in the bloody war, which was one of the reasons of the rise to power in Italy of Mussolini's fascism.
+That was considered by Italians to be very little compensation for their sacrifices in the bloody war, which was one of the reasons of the rise to power in Italy of Mussolini's fascist regime.